Antisemitism & Genocide: Understanding History

 Philistines and Palestine

 During the Ottoman period (1517–1917), the area was divided into administrative districts (sanjaks and vilayets).
-The name “Palestine” appeared occasionally in European maps and writings, but it was not a political entity and was not recognized as such by the people living in the region.
+The name “Palestine” appeared occasionally in European maps and writings, but it was not a political entity and was not recognized as such by the people living in the same region, but by foreign empires who hated Israel.

 After World War I, the League of Nations granted Britain the Mandate for Palestine (1920–1948), formalizing the name “Palestine” as a territorial entity.
 The modern conflict over Israel and Palestine largely stems from this period, as Jewish immigration increased and both Jews and Arabs claimed rights to the land.